freshehr/openEHR-101/docs/ckm/CC0-CKM-overview.md

+---
+title: CKM overview
+permalink: CC0-CKM-overview.html
-title: "CKM overview" permalink: CC0-CKM-overview.html summary: This section provides an overview of Clinical Knowledge Manager. ---
+summary: Thiss ection provides an overview of Clinical Knowledge Manager.
+---

 Clinical Knowledge Manager (CKM) is a commercial online tool for managing openEHR artefacts such as archetypes and templates.
 All CKM